qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/basictutorial/widgetstyling.rst

 .. image:: widgetstyling-simple-no.png
    :alt: Simple Widget with no style

-You can style your application using the CSS-like syntax.
-For more information, see `Qt Style Sheets Reference`_.
+:ref:`Styling-Approaches-for-Qt-Widgets` explains the options for styling Qt widgets.
+This tutorial focuses on style sheets, which provide a CSS-like syntax (see `Qt Style Sheets Reference`_).

 A ``QLabel`` can be styled differently by setting some of its CSS properties, such as ``background-color`` and ``font-family``,